 Think about all the things a child can do with a ball – they can roll, throw, catch, kick, stop, or bat a ball.
 All of these actions are manipulative gross motor skills.

-Worried about gross motor delay?
-We typically see a range of development for each milestone, where kids may develop that skill in the few months before or after their peers.
-If you notice your child continuing to struggle with development of an age-appropriate milestone, please see your pediatrician to request a PT evaluation.
+We typically see a range of development for each gross motor milestone, where kids may develop that skill in the few months before or after their peers.
+If you notice your child continuing to struggle with development of an age-appropriate gross motor milestone, please see your pediatrician to request a PT evaluation.
+Listed below are examples of gross motor skills by age.

 Generally, gross motor development milestones for infants and toddlers are as follows:

-Again, each child develops at their own pace, so these milestones are approximate.
-As gross motor skills development happens at these approximate ages and stages, they build upon each other.
+Again, each child develops at their own pace, so these gross motor milestones are approximate.
+As gross motor development happens at these approximate ages and stages, they build upon each other.
 For example, a baby needs to be able to pull up to standing before they can walk.

 Cait Parr is a pediatric physical therapist at NAPA Center.
 Her favorite animal is snails, because they remind her to slow down and enjoy the beautiful details about life.
 She loves desserts almost as much as she loves long walks on the beach with her husband.